boiko-t/tasks/Hometask04.md

 max(-8, 0) => 0

 ## Task 4
-Rewrite paramenters for ask function as arrow functions
+Rewrite paramenters for ask function as arrow functions.
+See [the screenshot](https://prnt.sc/10vfh48)
 ```
 function ask(question, yes, no) {
   if (confirm(question)) yes()